 The G586IPV can support 8MB to 128MB of system memory.
-It is equipped with a DIMM socket using x64 EDO, fast page mode or SDRAM, and 4 SIMM sockets using EDO or fast page mode x32 DRAM.
-This system board also supports 256KB or 512KB pipeline burst SRAM, and provides easy cache upgrades using a 256KB cache module.
+It is equipped with 4 SIMM sockets using EDO or fast page mode x32 DRAM.
+Your system board may also come with a DIMM socket that uses x64 EDO, fast page mode or SDRAM.
+The G586IPV also supports 256KB or 512KB pipeline burst SRAM and provides easy cache upgrades using a 256KB cache module.